 PerLe has created an overview with suggestions, tools and further links for its digitally and media supported courses in the summer semester 2020.
 The list will be continuously supplemented and revised.

 The specialist libraries of the faculties, the seminars and the institutes can be used by researchers in compliance with hygiene standards.
+For the use of specialist libraries, separate concepts adapted to the individual conditions must be drawn up in accordance with the framework hygiene concept.
 The deans make arrangements for access to the individual specialist libraries of their faculties, taking into account the respective spatial conditions on site.
+For the departmental/departmental libraries, it must be checked separately whether, due to the spatial size and conditions, attendance is possible and permissible at all, and whether literature work is possible in suitable seminar rooms via lending systems.
 In doing so, they ensure that the hygiene standards and distance specifications are observed.
 Access should be regulated by appropriate organisational measures in such a way that library staff on site are not used as far as possible.

 University Library (Central Library)

 Due to the COVID-19 pandemic, the Central Library and the Medical Library have limited access.
 The following on-site services are currently available:

 - Pick-up and return of print resources (Mon-Fri 9 a.m. - 4.30 p.m.)

 More information about pick-up and return of print resources

 - Individual workstations (3rd segment, ground floor) (Mon-Fri 9 a.m. - 12 noon and 1.30 p.m. - 4.30 p.m.)

 More information about individual workstations

 - Service Counter (Mon-Fri 10 a.m. – 12 noon)